From the Cocaine Route Programme and the Heroin Route Programme to the Global Illicit Flows Programme of the European Union

 The European Union is a strategic partner in combating transnational organised crime.

 The Global Illicit Flows Programme is funded by the European Commission – previously via the Instrument Contributing to Stability and Peace (IcSP, art.
-5).
+5), and currently through the Neighbourhood, Development, and International Cooperation Instrument (NDICI) – Global Europe.

 From the Cocaine and Heroin Route Programmes (CRP and HRP) to the Global Illicit Flows Programme of the European Union